kklimonda/zuul/README.rst

 Roadmap
 -------

-* Begin using Zuul v3 to run jobs for Zuul itself
+* Begin using Zuul v3 to run jobs for Zuul itself (done)
-* Implement a shim to translate Zuul v2 demand into Nodepool Zookeeper launcher requests
-* Begin using Zookeeper based Nodepool launchers with Zuul v2.5 in OpenStack Infra
+* Implement Github support (done)
-* Move OpenStack Infra to use Zuul v3
+* Move OpenStack to use Zuul v3
-* Implement Github support
 * Begin using Zuul v3 to run tests on Ansible repos
 * Implement support in Nodepool for non-OpenStack clouds
 * Add native container support to Zuul / Nodepool